 - Avoid unrequested messages which don’t address you by name and are unprofessional.

-Also, Find Out: How To Find Someone’s Number On Cash App?
+Also, Find Out: How To Check If Your Cash App Is Verified?

 What to do if I am scammed on Cash App?